 Step 1: Remove dog hair and personal items from the car

 Clear the car of your things and make sure your dog isn’t in the car either.
-Get rid of Dog Hair From The Car and other bulky bits of dirt using a vacuum.
-Wash your dog’s blankets, carrier, hammock, or crate separately to get them smelling fresh ready for their next use in your vehicle.
+First, remove the dog hair from the car and other bulky bits of dirt using a vacuum.
+Wash your dog’s blankets, carrier, hammock, or crate separately to get them smelling fresh and ready for their next use in your vehicle.

 Step 2: Remove urine stains and pee smells